-• Executive President
+President

-The Executive President serves as the main liaison between the entire campus student body and the University administration and staff.
-The Executive President serves as the primary supervisor of the SGA organization ensuring the completion of the duties of the other officers including the Executive Vice President, Treasurer, Secretary, and Parliamentarian.
-The Executive President is given the absolute duty to uphold the words of the SGA, its constitution, as well as the duty and authority of making certain that the organization functions properly.
-The Executive President is the chairperson of both the senate and the executive board.
-Other duties of the Executive President include maintaining liaison with the administration and the Faculty/Staff Advisor to SGA, delegating temporary duties to the senators, and calling for nominations of new members to the SGA.
-The Executive President may need to participate in Discipline Committee meetings.
+The President serves as the main liaison between the entire campus student body and the University administration and staff.
+The President serves as the primary supervisor of the SGA organization ensuring the completion of the duties of the other officers including the Vice President, Treasurer, Secretary, and Parliamentarian.
+The President is given the absolute duty to uphold the words of the SGA, its constitution, as well as the duty and authority of making certain that the organization functions properly.
+The President is the chairperson of both the Student Association and the Executive Board.
+Other duties of the Executive President include maintaining liaison with the administration and the Faculty/Staff Advisor to SGA, delegating temporary duties to the members, and calling for nominations of new members to the SGA.
+The President may need to participate in Discipline Committee meetings.

-• Executive Vice President
+• Vice President

-The Executive Vice President is essentially the internal manager of the student government.
-The position oversees the completion of the duties of the committee chairpersons and senators, and serves as the chair of the cabinet and the organization council.
-The Executive Vice-President is the liaison to the organizations as well as aides the president in the official undertakings of SGA.
-The Senate is co-managed by the Executive Vice President as he/she ensures that the senators know of the dates, times, and locations of all Senate meetings and events.
-If the Executive President resigns or is removed from office, the Executive Vice President automatically assumes the position of Executive President.
+The Vice President is essentially the internal manager of the student government.
+The position oversees the completion of the duties of the committee chairpersons.
+The Vice-President is the liaison to the organizations as well as aides the President in the official undertakings of SGA.
+The Student Association is co-managed by the Vice President as he/she ensures that the members know of the dates, times, and locations of all Student Association meetings and events.
+If the President resigns or is removed from office, the Vice President automatically assumes the position of President.

-• Executive Vice President of Finance
+• Vice President of Finance

-The Executive Vice President of Finances handles all business in relation to the multiple accounts of SGA including the Student Activities Fee (SAF), Operating, and Agency accounts.
-The Executive Treasurer keeps all of the accounts and receipts in order and signs off on all documents authorizing an allocation of budget.
-The Executive Treasurer chairs the Budget Allocation Council (BAC) and after all financial decisions, manages the paperwork subsequently.
-Additionally, the Executive Treasurer composes the financial guidelines that the Budget Allocation Council (BAC) uses and is charged with upholding them after the council ratifies them.
+The Treasurer handles all business in relation to the multiple accounts of SGA including the Student Activities Fee (SAF), Operating, and Student organizations accounts.
+The Treasurer keeps all of the accounts and receipts in order and signs off on all documents authorizing an allocation of budget.
+The Treasurer after all financial decisions, manages the paperwork subsequently.
+Additionally, the Treasurer composes the financial guidelines and to submit them to the SAO.